dkalintsev/Brocade/vADC/CloudFormation/Templates/README.md

 1. Collects the deployment parameters:
   1. The IP subnets it needs to build a new VPC with 2 x AZs and 2 x subnets in each - one public and one private (4 x subnets in total);
-  2. vADC AMI version, appliance size, SSH key name, and admin password;
+  2. vADC version, appliance size, SSH key name, and admin password;
   3. The subnet or an IP that will be allowed SSH access to the vADC appliances;
 2. Creates the following resources:
   1. A VPC